marti700/mirai-api/docs/instructions_examples/linReg.md

-# Linear regression model instructions

-Instructions tells the api how the models are going to be trained.
-There are many methods to estimate a model hyperparameters the instruction file allows you to specify many training methods at once as an array of intruction in a json file

-## Linear regression instruction fields
+# Linear regression instruction fields

-name: is an id for the model.
+**name:** is an id for the model.
 This will allow you to recognize what model was trined with this instruction

-estimators: specify what estimator should be used to train the linear regression model.
+**estimators:** specify what estimator should be used to train the linear regression model.
 Supported options are:

 - GD for gradient descent this one must be specified as a json object (with "GD key") with the following properties:
     Iterations: the max number of iteration the GD loop will make